FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 2022-12-05T17:06:25.975885Z  INFO ursa_metrics::metrics: listening on 0.0.0.0:4070
 ```

-A few points to notice are the listener port number and hostname.
+A few points to notice are the listener port number and hostname 👀.
 As described in the [Run the Docker container](#run-the-docker-container), the container listener port number is exposed to your host's port number.

 Here's an example of a curl request for the http headers, as a quick healthcheck.